- Ranked Choice Voting

 - Ranked Choice Voting 101

-These characteristics of RCV encourage more civil discourse between candidates since a candidate needs to appeal to a broader range of voters – including their own core supporters and supporters of other candidates – in order to win.
+RCV encourages more civil discourse between candidates because candidates campaign not only for first-choice support, but also the second-choice support of other candidates.
+Consequently, candidates need to appeal to a broader range of voters in order to win.
 Candidates have less incentive to make negative statements about their opponents because they risk alienating that opponent's supporters.
-Former Minneapolis Mayor Betsy Hodges describes this phenomenon in the video below:

 - A 2020 study by Eamon McGinn of the University of Technology Sydney finds that in debates for ranked choice voting races, civility was improved with candidates substituting negative or neutral words for positive words.

 McGinn, E. July 2020.
 Effect of Instant Run-off Voting on Participation and Civility.

 The Eagleton Poll surveyed voters in 2013 and 2014 about their perceptions of the tone of campaigning.
 The study found likely voters in RCV cities were more satisfied with the conduct of candidate campaigns and perceived less candidate criticism and negative campaigning compared to voters in non-RCV cities.

 John, Sarah and Tolbert, Caroline.
 April 2015.
 Socioeconomic and Demographic Perspectives on Ranked Choice Voting in the Bay Area.

 The survey methodology document for the Eagleton Poll is also available.